2023 Most Popular Mathematics & Statistics Doctor's Degree Schools in New York

 Of the 24 students majoring in mathematics and statistics at Columbia, 67% are male and 33% are female.

-Full Mathematics & Statistics at Columbia University in the City of New York Report
+Read full report on Mathematics & Statistics at Columbia University in the City of New York

 Women make up 23% of the mathematics and statistics majors at the school.

-A rank of #3 on this year’s list means Cornell University is a great place for mathematics and statistics students working on their doctor’s degree.
-Cornell is a fairly large private not-for-profit school located in the small city of Ithaca.
+The in-demand doctor’s degree programs at Cornell University helped the school earn the #3 place on this year’s ranking of the most popular mathematics and statistics schools in New York.
+Cornell is a fairly large private not-for-profit school located in the city of Ithaca.

 Women make up 36% of the mathematics and statistics majors at the school.